grafana/k6-docs/docs/sources/v0.47.x/using-k6/scenarios/concepts/arrival-rate-vu-allocation.md

 ---
 title: Arrival-rate VU allocation
-excerpt: How k6 allocates VUs in the open-model, arrival-rate executors
+description: How k6 allocates VUs in the open-model, arrival-rate executors
 weight: 20
 ---